Food, Poland

 Other suggestions

 Warsaw had tons of vegan food spots and we couldn’t manage to get to all on our list, even though we were there for 5 whole days, but hopefully we’ve covered the best!
-Places we missed dining at this time (including the Botanist) were Loving Hut, Uapami Seitan Burger, Veganda, Veg4seasons, TelAviv Urban Food and Pink Vegan (highly rated burgers and sushi place).
-Falla has falafel wraps – J tried it out and it was ok it seems.
+Places we missed dining at this time (other than the Botanist):

 If you find yourself on the other side of Warsaw, across the bridge, Nancy Lee is a good brunch option.
 In additions to all these vegan restaurants, there are also tons of places with vegan options – Relax na Wilczej does a great vegan breakfast!
 Starbucks had vegan croissants and apple pie!